View of Laguna de los Tres and Mt. Fitz Roy in national park Los Glaciares in Patagonia

 Distance: 3.2km | Time: 2 hours | Difficulty: easy (200m elevation gain) | Trailhead: 37km from El Chalten, by Lago del Desierto

-This short hike is not really in El Chalten – it takes approximately 90 minutes to get to the trailhead.
+This short hike is about 90 minutes to get to the trailhead.
 You have to drive on the Ruta Provincial 41 for some 37km.
-At the end, there’s a free parking lot, but the hike itself is paid, as it’s on private property.
+At the end, there’s a free parking lot, but the hike itself is paid, it costs around 9 dollars per person.

 The hike itself is quite easy, through a Lenga forest and a moraine ledge.
 You get magnificent views of the De las Vueltas River Valley and Mount Fitz Roy.
 On the other side, there’s Lago del Desierto and the Cordón Del Bosque mountain range.